CptBlacksheep/Launch-of-Exile/README.md

 - The File extension of my tool is not supported.

   Please tell me about it, I will try to find a solution.

+- I found a bug.

+  Please report it, I will try to fix it.
 ---
 This product isn't affiliated with or endorsed by Grinding Gear Games in any way.